CenterForMedicalGeneticsGhent/Hopla/Internship/readme.md

 # How to read generated output files for further analysis and visualization (R file name)

-In this R script, previously generated csv files are read into certain formats of R objects for further analysis and visualization.
+This R script reads the previously created csv files as R objects in specific formats for further analysis and visualization.

 ## Input files